Sahil9214/ImageDataExtractor-Backend/README.md

 # Image Data Extractor - Backend

 This project provides the backend functionality for extracting image metadata and annotations.
-It works in conjunction with the frontend application, which you can find here.
+It works in conjunction with the front-end application, which you can find here.

 ## Features

 - **Metadata Extraction**: Extracts relevant metadata from images.
 - **Annotation Handling**: Manages annotations associated with images.
 - **API Endpoints**:
-  - `/api/images`: Retrieves image metadata.
+  - `/metadata`: Retrieves image metadata.
-  - `/api/annotations`: Handles image annotations.
+  - `/upload`: Handles image annotations.

 ## Tech Stack